 His portfolio includes notable cultural projects such as renovations to the NC Museum of Art in Raleigh and the Southeastern Center for Contemporary Art in Winston-Salem.
 He is currently leading multiple projects for UNC System institutions: UNC Chapel Hill, NC State, Fayetteville State, ECU and the UNC School of the Arts.

 Phil’s work has been widely acknowledged, garnering numerous local, regional and national awards for design excellence over the course of his career.
-In 2009 he was named a Fellow of the American Institute of Architects (AIA) and in 2010 he was the co-recipient of AIA North Carolina’s Kamphoefner Award for outstanding contributions to modernism in architecture.
-In 2014, Szostak Design was honored with AIA North Carolina’s Firm of the Year Award, the highest honor the state chapter can bestow upon a firm.
+In 2009 he was named a Fellow of the American Institute of Architects (AIA), in 2010 he was the co-recipient of AIA North Carolina’s Kamphoefner Award for outstanding contributions to modernism in architecture, and in 2018 he was recognized with the AIA North Carolina Gold Medal.